 National Railway Museum, Railroad transport museum in Port Adelaide, Australia.

-The museum preserves a heritage-listed goods shed from the 1870s that demonstrates the early beginnings of Australian railway transport.
-The building documents the period when railways first connected Australian states and transformed how goods moved across the continent.
+The museum site includes a heritage-listed goods shed from the 1870s, one of the earliest surviving railway structures in the region.
+It dates from a period when rail lines were just beginning to connect the Australian states and reshape how goods moved across the country.

 The community of curious travelers